stephanstapel/ZUGFeRD-csharp/README.md

 desc.Save("output.xml");
 ```

-# Using ZUGFeRD 1.x and ZUGFeRD 2.x
+# Using ZUGFeRD 1.x, ZUGFeRD 2.x and XRechnung
 In order to load ZUGFeRD files, you call InvoiceDescriptor.Load(), passing a file path like this:

 ```csharp